tanthanh85/network-automation-course/modules/08_automate_security_policies/lab8.md

 ## Introduction

-Welcome to Module 8 of the Python Basics for Network Automation Lab Guide!
+Welcome to Module 8 of the NASP Lab Guide!
 In this module, you will get hands-on with automating network security policies, specifically focusing on **Cisco Firepower Threat Defense (FTD)** managed directly via its **Firepower Device Manager (FDM) API**.

 **It is crucial that you replace the dummy values for your FTD device with its actual IP address, username, and password to make the code functional.**